This archival information applied only to first- and second-year undergraduates in the academic year 2019/20.

 Some Faculties and Departments have required their alternative assessments to be summative.
 You will receive a mark for your work and this will appear on your transcript.
 However, due to the exceptional circumstances, you will not be awarded a class.

-If you can’t take your assessment in the Easter Term
+If you can’t take your assessment in Easter Term 2020

-If you cannot take your modified assessment at the scheduled time in the Easter Term for any of the reasons outlined in the general assessment guidance, the following will happen:
+If you cannot take your modified assessment at the scheduled time in Easter Term 2020 for any of the reasons outlined in the general assessment guidance, the following will happen:

 - If the assessment is a formative or summative piece of coursework (for example, an extended essay) — you should apply for an extension from your Faculty or Department via your College Tutor or Director of Studies.
 Discretion on how long to extend the deadline sits with the Faculty or Department.
 If approved that extension should not extend into the next academic year.